practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 ```
 $ gforth
+Gforth 0.7.9_20260610
+Authors: Anton Ertl, Bernd Paysan, Jens Wilke et al., for more type `authors'
-Gforth 0.7.3, Copyright (C) 1995-2008 Free Software Foundation, Inc.
+Copyright © 2025 Free Software Foundation, Inc.
+License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>
 Gforth comes with ABSOLUTELY NO WARRANTY; for details type `license'
-Type `bye' to exit
+Type `help' for basic help
+\  ok
+\ user input starts now:  ok
 cr ."
 Hello, world from Gforth!" cr
 Hello, world from Gforth!
  ok
 bye
 $
 ```

-Otherwise, there's a high chance that you can't really understand any "Big AI" transpiled or generated Gforth code (unless you are the coding genius of your neighborhood, of course).
+Otherwise, there's a high chance that you don't really understand any "Big AI" transpiled or generated Gforth code (unless you are the coding genius of your neighborhood, of course).

 tbd